kaaisz/MERN-expreriment/README.md

 - Use Redux for state management
 - Prepare, build and deploy to Heroku

-courtesy for this project repos: https://github.com/bradtravesy/devconnector
+courtesy for this project repo: https://github.com/bradtravesy/devconnector

 ## Creating Process